Adrianzatreanu/coala/docs/Users/Tutorials/Tutorial.rst

 contributors.

 Feel free to play around with this file.
-You can either edit it manually or add/edit settings via ``coala --save ...`` invocations.
+You can either edit it manually or add/edit settings via ``coala - -save ...`` invocations.
 If you want coala to save settings every time, you can add ``save = True`` manually into your ``.coafile``.